ESeufert/theseus_growth/README.md

 Theseus is provided as open source software under the [MIT](https://choosealicense.com/licenses/mit/) license.

 Note that Theseus is in a __beta__ state; bugs are to be expected.

+## Documentation

+The documentation for Theseus can be found in [this QuantMar thread](https://quantmar.com/529/How-can-use-the-theseus-python-library-to-do-cohort-analysis).

 ## Installation